wlei-llvm/MultiFlow/README.md

 MultiFlow
 =====================
- Extend multi-sourcees analyses to [FlowDroid](https://github.com/secure-software-engineering/soot-infoflow-android)
+ Extend multi-sources analysis to [FlowDroid](https://github.com/secure-software-engineering/soot-infoflow-android)

 ### How To Run